(is an independent supporter of NHS Blood and Transplant)

 As a result, I urge you to think about the unbelievable effect you personally can make to save up to 3 people each time you take the trouble to make a donation - let’s hope not, but you or I might even be reliant on a donor one day.

 Each year in England alone, quite incredibly 200,000 new donors are needed to keep our country’s blood stocks at a safe level, for you, for me, for anyone who finds themselves in the unfortunate situation of needing blood to survive.

 Please take that first step and do something really cool and amazing today, Pledge a Pint - you’ll be saving a life before you know it!

-I'm flying around the U.K coastline whilst recruiting amazing people - new blood donors
+I'm flying around Great Britain coastline whilst recruiting amazing people - new blood donors

 To raise awareness of the importance of blood donation